arsumelahi21/file-manager/README.md

 This project uses **Supabase for both database and file storage**.

 > A working `.env` file is **included** in the project to simplify setup.
-> You only need to ensure your Supabase project matches the structure (tables, policies).

 ### 4. Run the App